 Summer Tree Pruning Goals & Benefits

 - Remove dead limbs.
 Summer pruning plays an important role in the removal of dead, damaged, and diseased tree limbs.
 Any limb that has the potential to cause damage or stress to your tree should be removed.
-This enhances the tree’s potential for robust growth while minimizing the chance that a weakened branch will fall on your home during a storm.
+This enhances the tree’s potential for robust and best growth while minimizing the chance that a weakened branch will fall on your home during a storm.

 - Help fruit trees grow strong.
 Fruit trees are often good candidates for summer pruning.
 Pruning them allows more light penetration, which can support young tree development.
 Proper pruning can encourage mature trees to produce fruit of greater quality and size.
 Increased light and air circulation resulting from pruning encourages the overall health of the tree.
 Pruning in the summer helps to support robust and durable branch development, which will help support healthy fruit in the future.
 Some fruit trees, such as apricots and cherries, are susceptible to disease when pruned during the rainy season.
 It is best to prune these fruit trees in the summer, preferably in July or August.
 Peach trees, nectarine trees, and Japanese plum trees often grow very quickly, rapidly reaching impressive heights, while neglecting the development of sturdy limbs.
 Pruning these trees in the summer can reduce this occurrence, and support the growth of stronger branches.
-As always, it is best to consult a Portland tree pruning expert as each fruit tree is different.
+As always, it is best to consult a top Portland, Oregon tree pruning expert as each fruit tree is different.

 - Pest Control.
 Another benefit of summer pruning is pest control.
 By removing branches and fruit that have mites or aphid damage you are protecting the overall health and longevity of the tree.
 You are also ensuring that your fruit trees produce delicious, healthy fruit that’s free of pests.
 Make sure to throw out these defective limbs or fruits.
 To prevent infestation, do not compost them.